trenzy/ndfc_as_code_bootcamp_setup/README.md

-# NDFC (VXLAN) as Code Lab for Digitized Delivery
+# Environment set up for NDFC (VXLAN) as Code Lab

 This lab is a companion to the NDFC-as-Code Digitized Delivery bootcamp.
-The tasks in this lab covers the architecture and features that use NDFC-as-Code for VXLAN EVPNS.

-This lab will cover the following topics:

-- 1 Setting up your local environment.
-- 2 Cloning the working repository.
-This is what will be used to build the "scaffolding" for our configurations.
-- 3 Modifying the configurations for the lab to create a new Fabric in NDFC as well as devices, VRFs, and Networks.
+The tasks cover what tools are needed and how to install them in your environment.
+If you already have these tools installed, you can skip this and go directly to the lab guide itself.

 ## Setting up environment for the collection